2004

 “Moore’s

-of the Cambodian society and the UNTAC soldiers: the reality
+Cambodian society and the UNTAC soldiers: the reality behind the headlines.”

 —Inge Wünnenberg, General-Anzeiger, Bonn